OpenWaterFoundation/owf-infomapper-poudre/workflow/HistoricalData/Agriculture-IrrigatedLands/irrigated-lands-map.md

 ## Overview

-The District 3 Irrigated Lands map shows irrigated lands for multiple historical years.
+The ***Irrigated Lands*** map shows irrigated lands for multiple historical years.
 The amount of irrigated acreage in recent years has decreased as urban areas have grown onto agricultural lands.
 Agriculture uses over 80% of water supplies.
 This water is viewed as a supply for growing municipalities but there is also strong interest in retaining irrigated agriculture and the benefits that it brings.